gurubrahma582/diamond_game_reactjs/diamond-sweeper-master/README.md

 # Diamond-Sweeper

 A simple game diamond finding game on ReactJS.
-This project is bootstraped with [Create React App](https://github.com/facebook/create-react-app).
+This project is bootstraped with [Create React App].

 ## Preview